department-of-veterans-affairs/va.gov-team/products/pension/research/2024-05 527EZ VSR Shadowing/report.md

 * _How might we reduce the cognitive load of completing the 527EZ application?_
 * _Should Veterans be encouraged to get assistance from a VSO?_

-#### d) The current paper version of the 527EZ has sections which regularly cause confusion for Veterans
+#### d.
+The current paper version of the 527EZ has sections which regularly cause confusion for Veterans

 Those sections are :
 1. The need to report an income